PaulGilmartin/django-pgpubsub/README.md

 ``email``.
 The problem is that the notifications produced before release 2 is deployed may be still not processed (for example the listener process was not run or there was an issue with the processing of some specific notification and it was skipped).
-In order to safely deploy releaes 3 the deployer need to know if there are any notifications that were created before django migrations of the release 2 were applied.
+In order to safely deploy release 3 the deployer need to know if there are any notifications that were created before django migrations of the release 2 were applied.

 To facilitate this ``Notification`` entity stores ``db_version`` field which contains the latest migration identier for the django app the ``Author`` is defined in.
-The deployer may check if there are any migrations with the old ``db_version`` before deploying version that potentially breaks backward compatibility in terms of the data structure.
+The deployer may check if there are any notifications with the old ``db_version`` before deploying version that potentially breaks backward compatibility in terms of the data structure.